 Liberia has not yet established a dedicated authority regulating the carbon market, as well as a carbon market registry and a carbon pricing mechanism.
 As such, the LRA -in collaboration with the FDA- is mandated by the National Climate Change Steering Committee to lead the carbon governance framework.
 In this perspective, according to various media sources, the EPA has developed a National Carbon Market Policy that aims to provide a broader vision and guiding principles ruling the participation of the country in the carbon market schemes.
 It is also believed that the EPA is working on a draft climate change law that should complete the policy.

-According to the same resources, the EPA is organizing numerous consultations and meetings to socialize the new policy, alongside with trainings currently undergone to government officials and technician staff from numerous agencies on carbon accounting, benefit-sharing mechanisms and compliance procedures to Article 6 of the 2015 Paris Agreement on climate change.
+According to the same resources, the EPA is organizing numerous consultations and meetings to socialize the new policy, alongside training currently underway with government officials and technician staff from numerous agencies on carbon accounting, benefit-sharing mechanisms and compliance procedures to Article 6 of the 2015 Paris Agreement on climate change.

 Despite of the absence of a carbon pricing mechanism, section 604 (b) of the Liberia Revenue Code provided for a Royalty for Carbon Credits calculated at a rate of 10% of the carbon credit value generated from companies operating in the renewable resources.
 The code did not provide any revenue transfer formula or mechanism in regard to this royalty.